Updated on 2025-11-21 GMT+08:00

 }

-A custom policy can contain the actions of multiple services that are of the global or project-level type.
+A custom policy can contain the actions of one or multiple services.
 The following is an example policy containing actions of multiple services:

 {